-- interest rates, - foreign exchange rates, - shares prices and equity indices and its volatilities, - credit spreads (to the extent reflecting market fluctuations of debt instruments prices, reflecting credit spread for corporate bonds, and spread between government yield and swap rate for government bonds).
+- interest rates, - foreign exchange rates, - shares prices and equity indices and its volatilities, - credit spreads (to the extent reflecting market fluctuations of debt instruments prices, reflecting credit spread for corporate bonds, and spread between government yield curve and swap curve for government bonds).

-The expected loss under condition that it exceeds value at risk is calculated on the basis of daily VaR calculation as the average of six worst losses.
+The expected loss under condition that it exceeds Value at Risk (ES) is calculated on the basis of daily VaR calculation as the average of six worst losses.